Superlinear lower bounds for multipass graph processing

 The following lemma allows for converting protocols with bounded information cost on a specific distribution into deterministic protocols that mostly send short messages on the same distribution.
 The proof of the lemma is a modification of the message compression result of \cite{JRS}.
 An important feature of our version is that the error probability is only doubled, instead of an additive constant increase which we cannot afford.
 A simple but key concept we use to achieve this is to allow the protocol to send long messages with some small (constant) probability.
 We then handle such ``typically concise'' protocols in our lower bound of Section \ref{subsec:NW-style}.

 \begin{lemma} Let $\Pi$ be a private-randomness protocol for a $(p,r)$-communication problem $\mathcal P$ such that $\Pi$ errs with probability at most $\delta>0$ on a distribution $\mu$.
-For any $q > 0$, there is a protocol $\Pi'$ for $\mathcal P$ such that \begin{itemize} \item $\Pi'$ is deterministic, \item $\Pi'$ errs with probability at most $2\delta$ on $\mu$, \item $\Pi'$ is $(m,q)$-concise, where $m = 128\cdot(\icost_\mu(\Pi)+2)\cdot(pr/q)^2$. \end{itemize} \end{lemma} \begin{proof} We start with a proof overview.
-There are $pr-1$ messages sent in $\Pi$.
+For any $q > 0$, there is a protocol $\Pi'$ for $\mathcal P$ such that \begin{itemize} \item $\Pi'$ is deterministic, \item $\Pi'$ errs with probability at most $2\delta$ on $\mu$, \item $\Pi'$ is $(m,q)$-concise, where $m = 128\cdot(\icost_\mu(\Pi)+2)\cdot(pr/q)^2$. \end{itemize} \end{lemma} \begin{proof} There are $pr-1$ messages sent in $\Pi$.
 We construct a series of intermediate protocols $\Pi'_{pr-1}$, $\Pi'_{pr-2}$, \ldots, $\Pi'_1$, where $\Pi'_{i}$ is a modification of the protocol $\Pi$ in which, for $i \le j \le pr-1$, the $j$-th message is likely to be short.
 The first $i-1$ messages of $\Pi'_i$ are the same as the messages of $\Pi$.
 In particular, $\Pi'_i$ uses only private randomness to generate the first $i-1$ messages.
 Later messages are generated using public randomness.
-The players in the modified protocols will convey exactly the same information as the original protocol $\Pi$ and therefore, the protocols will err with the same probability, with the only difference being a different encoding of messages and the use of public randomness.
+The players in the modified protocols will reveal as much about their inputs as in the original protocol $\Pi$ and therefore, the protocols will err with the same probability, with the only difference being a different encoding of messages and the use of public randomness.